 - Travelled to Kebisoni, Rukungiri, Uganda in 2014, 2015, and 2017, partnering with community members, including government and church officials, to conduct needs assessments regarding youth needs and programs, community needs, and opportunities to support orphans, women, and children impacted by the AIDS crisis.

 - Researched potential income generating crafts and industries (i.e. Evelyn Namale, Women on Lead, Hands of Grace, Centenary Park).

 - Obtained a site and Certificate of Title from the North Kigezi Diocese, Kakinga Parish, for our library community center, with the Archdeacon and Church Board voting for it enthusiastically.

 - Partnered with local organizations and CBO’s doing similar work in the population.

-- Refined and set up structures to convey our vision, mission, core values, history, project information, and to conduct our organization business and outreach.
+- Refined and set up our digital structures to convey our vision, mission, core values, history, project information, and to conduct our organization business and outreach.

 - Partnered with Trust for Africa’s Orphans (TAO).

 - Refined and structured our website to serve as the nexus of our information sharing and outreach.

 - Have regularly conducted successful social media fundraisers, about once per month, with the website linked newsfeeds and updates also serving to promote donations continuously.

-- We have held several successful “dine and donate events” through GroupRaise, including at Maverick Jack’s and Dino & Santino’s.
+- Have held several successful “dine and donate events” through GroupRaise, about quarterly, including at Maverick Jack’s and Dino & Santino’s in SF Bay Area.